gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 1.Once's the app is deployed in your device,Open the application and it will redirect to the Landing page

-2.The landing page contains buttons for both Merchant Payment and Disbursement Feature
+2.The landing page will have list of all uses cases

-3.Click on merchant payment button and the app will redirect to merchant payment activity
+3.Click on merchant payment link and the app will redirect to merchant payment activity

-4.The merchant payment activity contains buttons for testing all use cases for merchant payment
+4.The merchant payment activity contains all use cases of merchant payment

-5.Each uses cases can be tested using the buttons provided in the test application
+5.Each uses cases can be tested using the link  provided in the test application

 ## Features